biocypher/biocypher/unified-language-of-biological-property-graph-database-systems.md

 # Schema constituents
 Below, we want to collect all possible annotations that could be valuable in BioMed property graphs.
 Please feel free to add any important features.

+Open question: do we want multiple node labels, in a hierarchical fashion?
+Are there use cases for having multiple layers like ":Entity -> :Molecule -> :Protein -> :Isoform"?
+Subsets with or without overlaps, such as protein types (enzyme, kinase, etc), drug targets, ...?
+General categories, such as complex constituents, known interactors, ...?

 ## Node types
 - DNA: genes, variants, methylation
 	- genes